zchee/golang-wiki/CodeReviewComments.md

 This page collects common comments made during reviews of Go code, so that a single detailed explanation can be referred to by shorthands.
-This is a laundry list of common mistakes, not a style guide.
+This is a laundry list of common mistakes, not a comprehensive style guide.

 You can view this as a supplement to [Effective Go](https://golang.org/doc/effective_go.html).